Jelle Vossen: Club career

-RC Genk
+Genk

 Vossen was part of a last minute transfer deal in the late evening of 31 August 2009.
 Cercle Brugge and RC Genk came to an agreement in which Vossen was loaned to Cercle Brugge and his teammate Hans Cornelis joined Brugge in a permanent move.
 Thomas Buffel went in the opposite direction, joining Genk from Cercle Brugge.
 In the summer of 2010, Vossen rejoined Genk.

 Middlesbrough

-On 1 September 2014, it was announced that Vossen had joined English Championship club Middlesbrough on a season long loan from Genk with a view to a permanent £3million transfer at the end of the season.
+On 1 September 2014, it was announced that Vossen had joined English Championship club Middlesbrough on a season long loan from Genk with a view to a permanent £3 million transfer at the end of the season.

 Vossen made his Middlesbrough debut in a 2–1 win against Huddersfield Town on 13 September 2014 coming on as a substitute for Lee Tomlin in the 59th minute.
 Vossen scored his first goals for the Teesside club, hitting a 45-minute hat-trick in a 5–1 away win against Millwall.

 Burnley

-On 6 July 2015 it was confirmed that Burnley had signed Vossen on a three-year deal for an undisclosed fee.
+On 6 July 2015, it was confirmed that Burnley had signed Vossen on a three-year deal for an undisclosed fee.
 On 8 August 2015, on the opening day of the English Championship 2015/16 season, Vossen made his Burnley debut against Leeds United in a 1–1 draw.